 Matching Contributions will be contributed to your Matching Contribution account under the Plan at such time as we deem appropriate.
 Matching Contributions may be contributed during the Plan Year or after the Plan Year ends.
-Any Matching Contributions we make will be made in accordance with the following Matching Contribution formula.
+Any Matching Contributions we make during the year will be made in accordance with the following Matching Contribution formulas.
+You will be entitled to a Matching Contribution under each of the following Matching Contribution formulas (to the extent you satisfy the eligibility requirements described in Article 5 below).